merely-useful/r-rse/course-design.md

       converting it into a function
-        - There are several workflows for this (create in vignette Rmd, make a dev/creating.R script as a development location, developing in the examples Roxygen section, etc).
+        - There are several workflows for this (create in vignette Rmd, make a dev/creating.R script as a development location, developing in the examples Roxygen section, "Untitled1.R").
 Which to use?
+            - Mostly *how workflow actually looks like*.
     - Building functions up slowly, making small targeted functions that build up into a bigger more complex functions
     - Process control (if-else, stop, return, switch)
     - Dependency management
     - Function documentation (with roxygen2), part 1
         - To use `@examples` to help with creating function

-- (Idea) Additional features to make use of
-    - RStudio addins, snippets, rmarkdown templates, templates
-    - rstudioapi? (as a component of the package, maybe to insert text in rstudio, etc)
-    - Things that a package can do aside from functions
-    - Idea: Shiny app here?

 - Version control: Using Git and GitHub as a sole user (part 1)
     - Using Git in RStudio (standard add-commit-history)